-As of December 31, 2021, we had U.S. federal and state net operating loss, or NOL, carryforwards of \$368.1 million and \$304.0, respectively, which may be available to offset future taxable income.
-Our U.S. federal NOL carryforwards began to expire in 2022 and our state NOL carryforwards begin to expire in 2030.
-The Company's federal net operating losses include \$156.4 million, which can be carried forward indefinitely.
-As of December 31, 2021, we also had U.S. federal and state research and development tax credit carryforwards of \$8.0 million and \$5.3 million, respectively, which may be available to offset future tax liabilities.
-Our U.S. federal research and development tax credit carry forwards began to expire in 2021 and our state research and development tax credit carry forwards began to expire in 2021 and our state research and development tax credit carry forwards begin to expire unused and be unavailable to offset future income tax liabilities.
+As of December 31, 2022, we had federal net operating loss, or NOL, carryforwards of \$378.5 million, which may be available to offset future taxable income, of which \$209.5 million of the total net operating loss carryforwards expire at various dates beginning in 2023, while the remaining \$169.0 million do not expire but are limited in their usage to an annual deduction equal to 80% of annual taxable income.
+As of December 31, 2022, we had state net operating loss carryforwards of \$321.2 million, which may be available to offset future taxable income and expire at various dates beginning in 2030.
+As of December 31, 2022, we also had U.S. federal and state research and development tax credit carryforwards of \$9.0 million and \$5.5 million, respectively, which may be available to offset future tax liabilities.
+Our U.S. federal research and development tax credit carry forwards began to expire in 2023 and our state research and development tax credit carryforwards begin to expire in 2024.
+A material portion of these NOL and tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 In addition, in general, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change," generally defined as a greater than 50% change by value in its equity ownership over a three-year period, is subject to limitations on its ability to utilize its pre-change NOLs, its research and development credit carryforwards and its disallowed interest expense carryovers to offset future taxable income.
 Our existing NOLs and research and development credit carryforwards may be subject to limitations arising from previous ownership changes.
-In addition, future changes in our stock ownership, some of which might be beyond our control, could result in an ownership change has occurred or in the event we experience a change of control, we may not be able to utilize a material portion of the NOLs, research and development credit carryforwards or disallowed interest expense carryovers incurred prior to 2018.
+In addition, future changes in our stock ownership, some of which might be beyond our control, could result in an ownership change under Section 382 of the Code.
+Our NOLs and credits may also be impaired under state law.
+For these reasons, if we determine that an ownership change has occurred or in the event we experience a change of control, we may not be able to utilize a material portion of the NOLs, research and development credit carryforwards or disallowed interest expense carryovers incurred prior to 2019.